danjfull/Moving_reference_frame_Unity_demo/readme.md

 Instructions for using the software:

 1. The game starts with the pause menu open.
+Select the screen to bring it into focus, and then follow the on-screen instructions.
 This menu can be closed by pressing 'M' key or the 'esc' key.
 It can be reopened at any time using the same controls.
 Using the cursor, the user can adjust (by dragging the slider) the character's angle change sensitivity at any point during the game using this menu.
 When the menu is open, the game is paused.
 Some physics simulation aspects may continue to operate during this time.
 2. Use cursor and WASD arrow keys to look and move around, respectively.
 Press and hold SPACEBAR to apply an impulse that will push the character up into the air by about a meter before gravity pulls them back down.
 This game uses an input system that may also work with a controller, but such has not been tested extensively.
 3. A moving vehicle is included, which starts accelerating as soon as the game starts.
 The character can jump inside it's open back area and move up to the top floor of the vehicle while it is still moving.
 The character will move relative to the vehicle as if the vehicle's internal floors were stationary.